-The women professors teaching these courses are bringing into the classroom basic and relevant information to which the students have never been exposed before.
-Dr. R. Sydie, who has one section of the Sociology of Women, (with 100 people in it, 90% women) lays stress on a socio-historical view of women and their relation to the family institution.
 A woman, (Pauline Jewett) the next president of SFU?
-According to Helen Potrebenko, who spoke at the Women's Programme Centre course in March, this is real by beside the point.
+According to Helen Potrebenko, who spoke at the Women's Programme Centre course in March, this is really beside the point.
 It won't improve conditions for most working women, the stenos and the waitresses, said Ms. Potrebenko, and she's right!